 The perfect day for a Viking wedding ceremony was Friday.
 Friday was considered the happiest day for a wedding because it was considered the day of the Goddess Frigg, the Goddess of marriage.
 In the Viking era, Friday, as we know it, was referred to a Frigg's day.

-Now it was time for the last-minute wedding preparations.
-These preparations involved undergoing certain rituals, both for the future couple.
+Then it was time for the last-minute wedding preparations.
+These preparations involved undergoing certain rituals for the future couple.

 Before the wedding ceremony, the couple had to go through a so-called "cleansing" ritual.